ouchitaikoproject/OuchiTaikoProject/README.md

 Take your time with wire management.
 It doesn't have to be the prettiest thing in the world but make sure of the following:

-- All connections are secure, and nothing will be bent or stressed or pulled loose when the box is closed
+- All connections are secure, and nothing will be bent or stressed or pulled loose when the box is opened or closed
 - As much as possible, route your VCC power lines and ground lines away from signal wires and button wires

 <div align="center">